Optimizing Firewall Policies for Improved Security and Business Agility

 Tufin Orchestration Suite for Firewall Optimization and Cleanup

-- Analyze actual rule and object usage across multiple time periods
+- Analyze rule and object usage across multiple vendors, routers, devices, and cloud workloads

-- Identify for cleanup unused rules, ACLs, network objects and group members
+- Identify and remove unused rules, ACLs, network objects and group members

-- Identify rules and objects that need to be optimized or removed such as shadowed rules, unattached objects, duplicate objects and services, empty groups and redundant and disabled rules and ACLs
+- Identify and remove rules and objects such as, shadowed rules, unattached objects, duplicate objects and services, empty groups and redundant and disabled rules

-- Enforce compliance for industry regulations and enterprise policy best practices such as proper rule documentation, naming conventions, rule base structure, rule recertification policies etc.
+- Enforce compliance with internal and external industry regulations that mandate proper rule documentation, naming conventions, rule base structure, rule recertification policies etc.

 - Automating server decommissioning